Membership Manual

 C. Proof of Identity and Address

 To join the Coop, prospective members must provide two forms of ID: a photo ID verifying identity and a statement verifying current address (see below for details).
-Without the appropriate ID and proof of address, you will not be able to join the Coop.
+You will not be able to join the Coop without the appropriate ID and proof of address.

 Acceptable forms of photo ID: